ruuda/rcl/docs/rcl_evaluate.md

 ### `-o` `--output <outfile>`

 Write the output to the given file instead of stdout.
+When [`--directory`][dir] is set, the output path is relative to that directory.

+[dir]: rcl.md#-c-directory-dir

 ### `--sandbox <mode>`